imse440/imse440.github.io/docs/source/project.rst

 Project Honor Code
 ^^^^^^^^^^^^^^^^^^

-Before working on your project, make sure to understand the :ref:`Honor Code policies` in the Syllabys on what you are and are not allowed to do.
+Before working on your project, make sure to understand the :ref:`Honor Code policies` in the Syllabus on what you are and are not allowed to do.

 Lateness policies